Rossville, Illinois: Area attractions

 pull draws crowds and helps raise funds for FFA scholarships.

 Transportation

 Rossville is located at the intersection of Illinois Route 1 and County Road 14, about 7 miles south of Hoopeston and about 15 miles north of the county seat of Danville.
 A railroad operated by CSX Transportation passes through the east side of town.

+Education

+It is in the Rossville-Alvin Community Unit School District 7.

+The Rossville-Alvin high school stopped operations in 2006.
+High school choices for Rossville-Alvin residents include Bismarck Henning High School and Hoopeston Area High School.